6 Beautiful Scenic Drives on the Big Island of Hawaii

 Chris Taylor at Kaloko-Honokohau National Historical Park Kona Big Island Hawaii 2

-Part of the Kona Coast scenic drive is stopping to snorkel and explore under water.
+An important part of the Kona Coast Big Island scenic drive is stopping to snorkel and explore under water.
 If you’re looking for OUR FAVORITE places to snorkel, two of the best beaches along the Kona Coast are Hapuna Beach and Kahaluu Beach.
 Hapuna Beach is a gorgeous sandy beach that offers excellent snorkeling because just off shore it’s lava, so it’s super clear.
 Visitors can swim with colorful fish and sea turtles in the crystal clear water, and enjoy relaxing on the shady beach.

 Kahaluu Beach Park is a black sand beach in Kailua-Kona that is home to a variety of creatures, including colorful fish, sea turtles, and even dolphins.
 The beach is also home to a surf school, making it a great place for visitors to try their hand at surfing.
 This is very near where you go nighttime snorkeling with manta rays!